matfish2/vue-stripe/README.md

 Once the checkout form was submitted the main form will be automatically submitted.
 The request will include the `stripeEmail` and `stripeToken` parameters, which will enable you to process the payment and redirect back.
+If you wish to handle submission by yourself set the `on-success` prop to `broadcast`.

 ## Events